 On the other hand, cyclical factors relate to the demand-side of the economy.
 Cyclical factors include spending and saving, employment and unemployment (though there can also be structural unemployment depending on what the unemployment rate would be when the economy is at its potential – not over or under it), and other factors that rise and fall when the economy is speeding up or slowing down.

-->policies are policies that can impact an economy’s potential from the supply-side.
+-> Structural policies are policies that can impact an economy’s potential from the supply-side.
 They are long-term in nature.

-->and policies are polices that seek to stabilize the demand-side of the economy.
+-> Fiscal and monetary policies are polices that seek to stabilize the demand-side of the economy.
 They are short-term in nature.